310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 ## Translation Notes

-[^1]: As mentioned before, <em>yuruchara</em> typically have bizarre designs.
+[^1]: As mentioned in the previous chapter, <em>yuruchara</em> typically have bizarre designs.
 But since Tropical Island Troppeys are not <em>yuruchara</em> designs, they're mainly cute/soft rather than “bizarre” in their cuteness.
 [^2]: Pop and <em>tayuu</em> (Refers to an entertainer in kabuki theater and noh plays) were combined together for this mascot's name.